-2. Remove drain plug (1) on the engine.
-Also remove the drain plug (2).
-Open the drain cock or remove the drain plug on the radiator.

-Allow the coolant to drain into a suitable container.

-3. Properly dispose of the drained material.
+- 2. Remove drain plug (1) on the engine.
+Remove the drain plug (2) on the radiator. - Allow the coolant to drain into a suitable container. - 3.
+Properly dispose of the drained material.
 Obey local regulations for the disposal of the material.